TIBCOSoftware/snappydata/docs/reference/interactive_commands/store_command_reference.md

 	Issues a `java.sql.Connection.commit` request.

 -   **[connect client](../../reference/interactive_commands/connect_client.md)**
-    Using the JDBC SnappyData thin client driver, connects to a SnappyData member indicated by the *host:port* values.
+    Using the JDBC TIBCO ComputeDB thin client driver, connects to a TIBCO ComputeDB member indicated by the *host:port* values.

 -   **[connect](../../reference/interactive_commands/connect.md)**
-    Using the JDBC SnappyData thin client driver, connects to a SnappyData member indicated by the *host:port* values.
+    Using the JDBC TIBCO ComputeDB thin client driver, connects to a TIBCO ComputeDB member indicated by the *host:port* values.

 -   **[describe](../../reference/interactive_commands/describe.md)**
     Provides a description of the specified table or view.